 Calgary Burns Club

 Jim has had a lifelong interest in the poetry and songs of Robert Burns and has been a member of the Calgary Burns Club since 1982.
-The Club holds one of the largest annual men only Burns nights in the world, every January.
 Not everyone is in favour of men-only or women-only Burns clubs (and, yes, there are women-only clubs!).
 Sensitive to the issue, Jim was one of the founding members of Schiehallion Scottish Heritage Society in 1990.
 One of Schiehallion’s initial purposes was to be a Burns club open to all and continued its affiliation with the World Burns Federation until folding in 2016.

 Jim has performed at countless Burns suppers in Canada and abroad, singing and reciting Burns’ works.